ibm-cloud-docs/watson-knowledge-studio/index.md

 The advanced rules feature is Beta.
 The feature is in a trial stage of development and is not intended for use in production environments.
 {: beta}

 The visual advanced rules editor allows you to create text extractors with deeper customization potential than what is available in the entities and relations rules editor.
-A number of sample extractors are provided such as *Finance Actions* extractors and *Parts of Speech* extractors that can be edited and combined to create your own advanced rules model.
+A number of sample extractors, such as *Finance Actions* extractors and *Parts of Speech*, are provided.
+You can edit and combine them to create your own advanced rules model.
 You can analyze documents directly in the editor, or you can export your model to use with other services such as [{{site.data.keyword.nlushort}}](/docs/natural-language-understanding).

 To get started, see [Creating an advanced rules model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-advanced-rules-model).